Mickey Cohen: Later years

 In 1950, Cohen was investigated along with many other underworld figures by a U.S. Senate committee known as the Kefauver Commission.
 As a result of this investigation, Cohen was convicted of tax evasion in June 1951 and sentenced to four years in prison.

-Ben Hecht stated in his autobiography, A Child of the Century, that Cohen called him to say he wanted to do his part in helping Hecht raise money to support Menachem Begin's Irgun in its activities.
-Cohen called together a parlor meeting of business associates and had Hecht address them on the importance of the cause.
-Each person was then asked to call out a sum he would donate.
-In some cases, Cohen told a donor "that's not enough," and they upped the pledge.
-Later, when Cohen was arrested, he called Hecht from prison to ask if he had access to some cash to help with his bail.
-When Hecht demurred, Cohen politely said goodbye, and they never spoke again.

 When he was released in October 1955, he became an international celebrity.
 He ran floral shops, paint stores, nightclubs, casinos, gas stations, a men's haberdashery, and even drove an ice cream van on San Vicente Boulevard in the Brentwood section of Los Angeles, according to author Richard Lamparski.

 In 1957, TIME magazine wrote a brief article about Cohen's meeting with Christian evangelist Billy Graham.
 Cohen said: "I am very high on the Christian way of life.
 Billy came up, and before we had food he said—What do you call it, that thing they say before food?
 Grace?
 Yeah, grace.
 Then we talked a lot about Christianity and stuff."
 Allegedly when Cohen did not change his lifestyle, he was confronted by Christian acquaintances.
 His response: "Christian football players, Christian cowboys, Christian politicians; why not a Christian gangster?"

+Cohen was friends with Melvin Belli, who also served as his lawyer.
+Belli referred to Cohen as a "gentleman of great courtliness and charm".
+He served as a babysitter for Belli's son Caesar, and at one point he was loaned $3000 by Belli.
+In 1958 Cohen was indicted for assaulting a federal officer, with Belli defending him.
+The result was a jury deadlock.
+In 1959 he represented Cohen's girlfriend, the stripper Candy Barr, after she was arrested on possession of marijuana.
+When Belli had a squabble with the American Bar Association (ABA), he decided to get them back by inviting Cohen, branded as Professor Julian O'Brien of Harvard, to deliver a seminar on tax law at the ABA's Miami convention at the same time as he was under indictment for tax evasion.
+Cohen's talk was unserious and concluded with "My parting advice to you guys is, 'Pay your taxes'".